-Some evolutionary scientists have posited that youth's interest as an indicator of beauty is based largely on the need to procreate and further your line; younger women were more likely to be fertile and were, therefore, more desirable to men.
-Although this might have been believed to be true at one point, increasing bodies of evidence suggest that this is not necessarily the case and that women are fertile well into their thirties and forties with only a small increase in maternal and infant mortality rates, provided that a healthy diet and lifestyle are adhered to.
-Men, too, experience a significant drop in their hormonal ability to father children as they age, suggesting that the idea that perpetually fertile men and women with a small window of fertility should pair up is inaccurate.
+Some evolutionary scientists have posited that youth's interest as an indicator of beauty is based largely on the need to procreate and further your line.
+Younger women were more likely to be fertile and were, therefore, more desirable to men.
+Although this might have been believed to be true at one point, increasing bodies of evidence suggest that this is not necessarily the case.
+Women are fertile well into their thirties and forties, with only a small increase in maternal and infant mortality rates, provided that a healthy diet and lifestyle are adhered to.
+Men, too, experience a significant drop in their hormonal ability to father children as they age, suggesting the idea that perpetually-fertile men and women with a small window of fertility should pair up is inaccurate.

 Nevertheless, the notion of youth as an indicator of beauty persists.
-Young women are encouraged to wear makeup, display their figures, and engage in adult behaviors younger and younger, with children as young as ten already learning how to apply makeup, dress in a way to suggest a more mature figure, and rid their bodies of hair.
-Youth is simultaneously suppressed ("Look more like a woman!") and idealized, creating quite a chasm for young girls, women, and aging women, alike.
+Young women are encouraged to wear makeup, display their figures, and engage in adult behaviors younger and younger, with preteens learning how to apply makeup, dress to suggest a more mature figure, and rid their bodies of hair.
+Youth is simultaneously suppressed and idealized, creating quite a chasm for young girls, women, and aging women alike.

 Aside from an evolutionary impulse, though, there may be another reason youth is considered an appealing driving force in attraction; younger people will likely have less emotional baggage in a relationship.
-Someone middle-aged or older might have a larger backlog of broken relationships or have been through a divorce, or have kids.
+Someone middle-aged or older might have a larger backlog of broken relationships or have kids.
 These factors can complicate relationships, making them unappealing for someone looking for an easier introduction to a long-term relationship.

-The world's obsession with women aging well, then, seems to have little to do with concern for women's well-being, concern for a woman's health, or any derivative of these; instead, the obsession with women aging well seems to focus entirely on preserving a woman's attractiveness-attractiveness that, when gone, dramatically diminishes a woman's ability to get a job, attract a mate, and even get paid appropriately for the job she is performing.
-Women are the source of countless ad campaigns and industry standards to improve their appearance and reduce the appearance of aging because a woman's physical appearance plays a large and powerful role in whether or not she is perceived as being worthy of countless experiences in life-experiences that are considered commonplace and expected for younger or more attractive women.
+The world's obsession with women aging well, then, seems to have little to do with concern for women's well-being, a women’s health, or any derivative of these.
+Instead, the obsession with women aging well seems to focus entirely on preserving a woman's attractiveness – which, when gone, dramatically diminishes a woman's ability to get a job, attract a mate, and even get paid appropriately for the jobs they are performing.
+Women are the source of countless ad campaigns and industry standards to improve by reducing the appearance of aging.
+Women’s physical appearances play a large and powerful role in whether they are perceived as being worthy of countless experiences in life.

-Despite some movement toward inclusion, encompassing people of all sizes, races, and ages, the fact persists: most models are young, slender, and light-skinned, and any deviation from these standards is considered an anomaly rather than something to be expected.
-Women like Helen Mirren are lauded not merely for aging well but for failing to age in the way that is expected, by looking far younger than her actual age and maintaining a figure that would normally be celebrated on a much younger woman.
-While aging well is certainly something to aspire to, much of the conversation revolves around women appearing to age well, rather than women actually taking on the healthy strategies and lifestyle behaviors needed to encourage health, vitality, and longevity as they grow older.
+Despite some movement toward inclusion, encompassing people of all sizes, races, and ages, the fact persists: most models are young, slender, and light-skinned, and deviation from these standards is typically an anomaly rather than something to be expected.
+Women are lauded not merely for aging well, but for failing to age in the way that is expected – by looking far younger than their actual age and maintaining a figure that would normally be celebrated on a much younger woman.
+While aging well is certainly something to aspire to, much of the conversation revolves around women appearing to age well, rather than women taking on the healthy strategies and lifestyle behaviors needed to encourage health, vitality, and longevity as they grow older.

-Although much has been made recently of the unacceptable standards placed on women, there is still little to actually be done about it.
-Still, entire industries benefit from and operate on the insecurities and fear that women have about aging and appearing older.
-Women are encouraged to begin adopting anti-aging skincare routines in their early twenties, while wrinkles and a widening figure are regularly demonized.
+Although much has been made recently of the unacceptable standards placed on women, entire industries still benefit from and operate on the insecurities and fear that women have about aging and appearing older.
+Women are encouraged to begin adopting anti-aging skincare routines in their early twenties, while wrinkles and a widening figure are regularly criticized.
 Rather than celebrating the growth, wisdom, and strength that often comes with age, women are encouraged to focus their efforts on hiding or reversing the effects of aging, sometimes at the detriment of their health and wealth.

-Although the people directly in contact with women rarely offer such a narrow scope of consideration regarding age and beauty, the advertising industry and film and television industries certainly carry a significant amount of weight with them, and the message that women are not worthy of time, affection, or interest unless they are young, beautiful.
-Slender is blared constantly, in the form of who is chosen for ad campaigns, which is offered leading roles in film and television, who is chosen to grace the cover of magazines.
-It is offered as the ideal to work toward in print and televised media.
-All of these messages converge to create a staggering weight on women's shoulders: be attractive or be forgotten and overlooked.
+The advertising, film, and television industries certainly carry a significant amount of weight.
+Slender is blared in the form of who is chosen for ad campaigns, who is offered leading roles in film and television, and who is chosen to grace the cover of magazines.
+These messages converge to create a staggering weight on women's shoulders: be attractive or be forgotten and overlooked.